Donate to Urology Research & Education Foundation

 Prostate Cancer Screening

-According to the American Urological Association, men at increased risk should discuss with their physician getting a PSA test at age 40 to 45.
+Men at increased risk for prostate cancer should start getting screened with a PSA blood test at age 40 to 45.
 Increased risk includes men with a strong family history of breast or prostate cancer or men with black ancestry.
-Those not at increased risk should discuss getting a baseline screening at age 45-50.

 Prostate Cancer Risk Calculator